texfaq/texfaq.github.io/FAQ-verbwithin.md

 consideration in many others cases; the package documentation gives more details.

-Another way out is to use one of ''argument types'' of the `\NewDocumentCommand` command in the experimental LaTeX3 package [`xparse`](https://ctan.org/pkg/xparse):
+Another way out is to use one of "argument types" of the `\NewDocumentCommand` command in the experimental LaTeX3 package [`xparse`](https://ctan.org/pkg/xparse):
 ```latex